uidev547/uvCharts/readme.md

 - Fly-babel is being used to transpile the sources to ES5 compatible version.
 - Mocha and Chai will be used for testing the library, for now, they aren't setup for this project.
 - There is a good chance that we leverage a stripped down version of d3 to remove the dependency on d3 too.

+### Design Goals
+- Composability
+- Animations/Transitions
+- Interactivity
+- Robustness
+- Ease of use

+### Development Environment
+- We support Node 4+ environments for development purpose.

+### Styleguide
+- eslintrc and editorconfig are checked in to this branch and are configured.
+So please adhere to them before committing code.